 Lessons from the USA for European economic integration

-The starting point for this work is the essay by Jeffry Frieden, Lessons for the euro from early US monetary and financial history, published in the Bruegel Essay and Lecture Series, whose Portuguese version the Institute of Public Policy makes available here, exclusively.
+The starting point was the essay by Jeffry Frieden, “Lessons for the euro from early US monetary and financial history”, published originally in the Bruegel Essay and Lecture Series, whose Portuguese version the Institute of Public Policy makes available here, exclusively.
 The essay was also discussed in Lisbon, at FLAD, at the American Lessons for the Euro seminar, with the participation of the author himself.

 Euroscepticism and the economy: what binds Europe’s crises?